rrvt/LeePass/README.md

 ## Updates

+### Update 5/8/25

+Some of the passwords did not fit in the edit box for passwords.
+Also after loading a database the opening width of the window cut off the exit button on the toolbar because the width of the drop down lists of groups and entries was adjusted so that an entire entry was visible in the drop down list.
+I also discovered that the main dialob box reacted to an Enter key by exiting the dialog box (this is normal behavior for a dialog).
+So I've converted the Enter key in the main dialog to a tab to the next field.

 ### Update 5/7/25

 Added two radio buttons to the search dialog box.
 The radio buttons specify either all groups or